sfu-cosmo/MGCAMB_v4/README.md

 Please, note that dynamical DE is supported in the ``` pure_MG_models ```.

 ### Consistency of the code
 The General Relativity (GR) limit of the code has been tested.
-The results are shown in the figure below.
+The results below show the maximum error obtained in the CMB TT spectrum and matter power spectrum when using the MG equations (in the GR limit) to evolve the system:

 <p align="center">
 <img src="img/cls_mpk_consistency_max.png" width="750" title="MGCAMB consistency" />